JoranL/human-rights-ontology/index.md

 The Human Rights Ontology will be:

-- Comprehensive.
+- **Comprehensive**.
 It will cover most aspects of human rights violations documentation
-- Flexible.
+- **Flexible**.
 It will be built on different modules that can be put together so that they fit the needs of different organisations.
-- Open and editable.
+- **Open** and **editable**.

 In other words, it should be useful for most human rights groups.
 Ontologies are valuable for database designing because they reduce the need of reinventing the wheel.
-They provide a map of what lies ahead, and patterns that can be reused.
+They provide a map of what lies ahead, and also patterns that can be reused.

 Here you can read more about the benefits of ontologies: [Explaining Ontologies to Your Boss](https://ontology-explained.com/2020/explain-boss/).